-Two of our subsidiaries, CIH and Charter Holdings, did not make scheduled payments of interest due on January 15, 2009 (the "January Interest Payment") on certain of their outstanding senior notes (the "Overdue Payment Notes").
+Two of our parent companies, CIH and Charter Holdings, did not make scheduled payments of interest due on January 15, 2009 (the "January Interest Payment") on certain of their outstanding senior notes (the "Overdue Payment Notes").
 Each of the respective governing indentures (the "Indentures") for the Overdue Payment Notes permits a 30-day grace period for such interest payments through (and including) February 15, 2009.
-On February 11, 2009, in connection with the Commitment Letters and Restructuring Agreements, Charter and certain of its subsidiaries also entered into an Escrow Agreement with members of the ad-hoc committee of holders of the Overdue Payment Notes ("Ad-Hoc Holders") and Wells Fargo Bank, National Association, as Escrow Agent (the "Escrow Agreement").
-On February 13, 2009, Charter paid the full amount of the January Interest Payment to the Paying Agent for the Ad-Hoc Holders on their Overdue Payment Notes, which constitutes payment under the Indentures.
+On February 11, 2009, in connection with the Commitment Letters and Restructuring Agreements, Charter and certain of its subsidiaries also entered into an Escrow Agreement with members of the ad-hoc committee of holders of the

+Overdue Payment Notes ("Ad-Hoc Holders") and Wells Fargo Bank, National Association, as Escrow Agent (the "Escrow Agreement").
+On February 13, 2009, the full amount of the January Interest Payment was paid to the Paying Agent for the Ad-Hoc Holders on their Overdue Payment Notes, which constitutes payment under the Indentures.
 As required under the Indentures, Charter set a special record date for payment of such interest payments of February 28, 2009.
-Under the Escrow Agreement, the Ad-Hoc Holders agreed to deposit into an escrow account the amounts they receive in respect of the January Interest Payment") and the Escrow Agreement will hold such amounts subject to the terms of the Escrow Agreement.
-Under the Escrow Agreement, if the transactions contemplated by the Restructuring Agreements are consummated on or before December 15, 2009 due to material breach of the Restructuring Agreements are not consummated on or prior to December 15, 2009 for any reason other than material breach of the Restructuring Agreements are not consummated on or prior to December 15, 2009 for any reason other than material breach of the Restructuring Agreements are not consummated on or prior to December 15, 2009 for any reason other than material breach of the Restructuring Agreements by Charter or its direct or indirect subsidiaries, then Charter, Charter Holdings, CIH or their designee shal
+Under the Escrow Agreement, the Ad-Hoc Holders agreed to deposit into an escrow account the amounts they receive in respect of the January Interest Payment (the "Escrow Amount") and the Escrow Agent will hold such amounts subject to the terms of the Escrow Agreement.
+Under the Escrow Agreement, if the transactions contemplated by the Restructuring Agreements are consummated on or before December 15, 2009 or such transactions are not consummated on or before December 15, 2009 due to material breach of the Restructuring Agreements by us or our parent companies, then the Ad-Hoc Holders will be entitled to receive their pro-rata share of the Escrow Amount.
+If the transactions contemplated by the Restructuring Agreements are not consummated on or prior to December 15, 2009 for any reason other than material breach of the Restructuring Agreements by us or our parent companies, then Charter, Charter Holdings, CIH or their designee shall be entitled to receive the Escrow Amount.
+No amount has been recorded on our or our parent companies' condensed consolidated balance sheets for the Escrow Amount.

-One of Charter's subsidiaries, CCH II, did not make its scheduled payment of interest on March 16, 2009 on certain of its outstanding senior notes.
-The governing indenture for such notes permits a 30-day grace period for such interest payments, and Charter filed voluntary Chapter 11 Bankruptcy prior to the expiration of the grace period.
+One of our parent companies, CCH II, did not make its scheduled payment of interest on March 16, 2009 on certain of its outstanding senior notes.
+The governing indenture for such notes permits a 30-day grace period for such interest payments, and Charter and its subsidiaries, including CCH II, filed voluntary Chapter 11 Bankruptcy prior to the expiration of the grace period.